andrewstephens75/HttpDownloader/README.md

 In particular, libcurl does not know about the users HTTP proxy settings which makes it harder to use behind corporate and school proxies.
 I am not saying not to use libcurl on the client, just that you might be better off just using the local APIs.

+You might also be already using Qt or something similar which will include perfectly good HTTP libraries.

 Compiling
 =========